9AD589B1/StatisticalInferenceCourseProjectGSS/stat_inf_project.md

 2. We also assume that the observations are independent of each other
 3. The measurement scale for the dependent variable should be at least ordinal

-Based on the GSS methodology, assumptions 1 & 2 are met. our income dependent variable is on an ordinal scale, so we also meet assumption 3.
+Based on the GSS methodology, assumptions 1 & 2 are met.
+Our income dependent variable is on an ordinal scale, so we also meet assumption 3.

 First, let's create a subset of the data to remove NA values.